Breast Reduction Scars

 As with any surgical procedure, you will experience some degree of scarring after breast reduction surgery.
 However, our patients typically find that their post-operative scars are a small side effect compared to the significant improvement they experience from achieving a lighter, more proportionate breast size.
 Over the course of the first year, your surgical incisions will continue to heal, though most of this will occur within the first three months.

-Our breast reduction surgeon, Dr. Neil J. Zemmel, takes great care to provide natural-looking outcomes.
+Our breast reduction surgeons, Dr. Neil J. Zemmel and Dr. Karishma Reddy, take great care to provide natural-looking outcomes.
 This includes using meticulous surgical skill to minimize trauma to the skin and breast tissue, leading to as minimal of scarring as possible.
 In addition, our team will help you understand what to expect in your recovery after breast reduction, advising you on proper wound care to ensure your scars heal properly.

 - Breast Reduction Scar Location